-If you’re deprived of sleep, you’ll find it hard to function throughout the day – your energy levels will slump, you won’t be able to concentrate, and you’ll feel grumpy and moody.
-If this continues, you could risk the health of your immune system, putting you at risk of ill health.
+If this continues, you could risk the health of your immune system, putting you at risk of infections and diseases.
 The good news is that there’s plenty you can do to help you get a good night’s sleep.

 What can you do to help you sleep?